physiozoo/physiozoo/docs/sections/tutorials/electrorecord.rst

 Electrocardiographic recordings
 ====================

-To work with electrophysiological signals they need to be digitized.
+Electrophysiological signals need to be digitized before they can be worked with.
 For that purpose both the range and domain need to be digitized.
-Important attention should be given to the sampling frequency and quantization level in order to ensure the integrity of the data and a meaningfulness HRV analysis.
+Important attention should be given to the sampling frequency and quantization level in order to ensure the integrity of the data and a meaningful HRV analysis.

 Sampling frequency and quantization level
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~